 Compared to the photo of Drew, Nate’s nose isn’t lifting out of the water to stall, he is laying the board on rail using that fin and outline to make the turn possible.

-We have a recommended fin that accompanies each of our longboard models, so you don’t need to try to match the correct fin and board together, but when considering a new fin for an old board, or when chatting surfing in the parking lot, these basics should come in handy.
+We have a recommended fin that accompanies each of our longboard models, so when you pick up your new Almond Surfboard, you don’t need to try to match the correct fin and board together—we will help get you dialed with the perfect fin.

 However, when you pick up a used board or you want to try a new fin to give your board a different feel, keep these rules in mind.